schuderer/3d_scanning/README.md

 # 3d_scanning
 Ways to do 3D scanning on a Mac for free.
 It has to be free because you've spent all you have on that Mac. :o)

 I put this up here because, as someone who just wanted to try out 3D scanning out of curiosity, I spent a disproportionate of time searching in vain for 3D scanning tools that are (a) available for macOS, (b) easy to use without a lot of learning, (c) free.
 Everything ready-to-use that I came across is either discontinued or requires extra hardware or a different operating system.

+But the stuff here works! :)

 ## Photogrammetry